WMusat/sorting_mechanism/README.md

 # sorting_mechanism
 Take in a list and return a list of sublists

+Note that the "sorting" in this code refers to how the input is sorted amongst the sublists

+the order in which the items appear in the initial input list will not necessarily be preserved

 This code's main function is to take an input list and then return a list of sublists.
 There are 3 main paths: